observablehq/create/README.md

 > [!WARNING]
 > The install instructions are speculative and not yet tested

-This tool provides an easy way to setup a [Obserable Porject](https://cli.observablehq.com/).
+This tool provides an easy way to setup an [Obserable project](https://cli.observablehq.com/).
 To use:

 with [npx](https://docs.npmjs.com/cli/v10/commands/npx):